timbold/loom/README.md

 already given in Web Mercator.

-Landmarks that would overlap with existing labels, map features, or previously placed landmarks are rendered by default.
-Use `--force-landmarks=false` to skip those overlapping landmarks.
+Landmarks that would overlap with existing labels, map features, or previously placed landmarks are repositioned using a small force-directed search.
+Use `--force-landmarks=false` to skip those overlapping landmarks instead of moving them.
 To render the sample landmarks alongside a map, run

 ```